Reporting Boundary: Main Office

 We engage our employees and wider stakeholders to unlock their talent and knowledge to drive year on year progress in sustainability.

 One+All, the UK’s market leader in the manufacturing of personalised, high quality school knitwear and premium corporate wear, has achieved Planet Mark certification.
+Achieving the Planet Mark is based on the commitment to continuous improvement in sustainability in its business operations by measuring and reducing its carbon footprint and engaging its stakeholders.

 “One+All is committed to doing things the right way.
 The company has a laudable perspective on sustainability, understanding that a business can create waves of change that have environmental, social and health impacts.
 It is unsurprising that a company with such a progressive ethos has made even more amazing progress on its carbon footprint.
 A 40% decrease is an incredible achievement from an inspiring company.
 It is a pleasure to work alongside them.”